HarshKohli/SenseEmbeddingTrainer/README.md

 In order to test the best model, set eval_base = Hypernym_plus_Triplet (default) and run eval.py .
 Hypernym_plus_Triplet must be present in the model_save directory and results are written in results/ folder

+## Retraining for the best model

+1. set transfer_learn: False and use_hypernym: True in config .
+Then run main.py (might take over 24 hours to train, depending on hardware)

+2. set transfer_learn: True, use_hypernym: False and transfer_learn_base: Hypernym in config.
+Run train_triplet_loss.py (again, might take over 1 day)

+Run eval.py to verify results

+The pretrained Hypernym model is available, so you can directly skip to step 2. described above.

+## Testing other configurations

+train_multi_task.py to pre-train on multi-task dataset

+Available loss types (can be configured using the loss_type flag in config.yml) are - [BatchAllTripletLoss, BatchHardSoftMarginTripletLoss, BatchHardTripletLoss, BatchSemiHardTripletLoss, ContrastiveLoss, CosineSimilarityLoss, MegaBatchMarginLoss, MultipleNegativesRankingLoss, OnlineContrastiveLoss]

+For fine-tuning on any previously saved model, set transfer_learn: True and transfer_learn_base must point to the pretrained model directory in models/